-Somerset Activity and Sports Partnership is committed to providing safe, enjoyable activities and sporting opportunities for young people and adults at risk.
+Somerset Activity & Sports Partnership (SASP) is committed to providing safe, enjoyable activities and sporting opportunities for young people and adults at risk.

 - We have a moral and a legal obligation to ensure that highest possible standard of care for those children, young people and adults who use our service.

 - We believe that children, young people and adults at risk have the right to be safe, secure and free from threat.

 - We believe that everyone has the right to be treated with respect and to have their concerns listened to and acted upon.

 To this end, the following policy documents have been compiled for guidance and to raise awareness for all staff working for or with SASP, whether paid or unpaid.

 How can sport safeguard children?

 Are you a young person?
 Is something worrying you?
 Don't keep it to yourself, tell an adult you trust as soon as possible.

 You can contact us about anything.
 Whatever your worry, it's better out than in.
 We're here to support you any way we can.

 Call our office on 01823 653990 and ask to speak to either Laura Carter or Jane Clark, or contact us online here.